kylchou/pickleball-court-reserver/README.md

 still work without actually submitting a booking -- handy after the site changes its layout on you.

+## Getting notified

+Set `webhook_url` in `config.json` to a Discord webhook URL and a failed run (or a crash -- login broke, site layout changed) pings that channel instead of you finding out later that you don't have a court.
+Set `notify_on_success` to `true` too if you also want a ping when it actually books something.
+Leave `webhook_url` blank and this does nothing, same as before it existed.

 ## Stuff I ran into building this

 - The "book" button gets disabled with CSS instead of removed from the page